Portrait of a Man in Red Chalk: Other portraits

-Other portraits of Leonardo by himself and other hands exist, presenting a different image of Leonardo to the man as represented in the red chalk drawing.
+Other portraits of Leonardo by himself and other hands exist, presenting a different image of Leonardo than the man represented in the red chalk drawing.
 Another red chalk drawing, a profile portrait at Windsor, is attributed to his pupil Francesco Melzi.
 A sketch by an unknown assistant on the back of one of Leonardo's studies (c.
 1517) has also been determined to be a portrait.

 A self-portrait from Leonardo's Codex on the Flight of Birds depicts the artist at age 53.
 Leonardo may have also included a self-portrait in Luca Pacioli's Divina proportione, which he illustrated.
 A 1471 painting of Gabriel bears an inscription indicating that it is a self-portrait of Leonardo; this would be the earliest depiction of the artist.

 Leonardo is thought to be portrayed as Plato in Raphael's The School of Athens (1511).
 He may have been the model for two works by his master Verrocchio: the bronze statue of David (c.
 1476) in the Bargello, and the archangel Raphael in Tobias and the Angel (c.
 1475).

 Donato Bramante's Heraclitus and Democritus (1477) is thought by some to portray Leonardo as Heraclitus.
 (Note: By the same accounts, Bramante portrayed himself as Democritus.)
 Some suspect that the lower-right attendant in Leonardo's Adoration of the Magi (1481) may be a self-portrait.

 A 1505 engraving by Marcantonio Raimondi may portray Leonardo playing a lira da braccio, but this has yet to be verified.
 (Note: Leonardo was known for playing another stringed instrument, the lyre.)

 There is no scholarly consensus on the attribution of the Lucan portrait to Leonardo, but it has at least on occasion been attributed to him.
 The engraving portrait by Raffaello Morghen and statue by Luigi Pampaloni were made after his lifetime.
 Romantic paintings by Jean-Auguste-Dominique Ingres, François-Guillaume Ménageot and other French artists, as well as Angelica Kauffman depict the legendary account of Leonardo's death in the hands of King Francis I of France.